ankane/s3tk/README.md

 ## Credentials

 Credentials can be specified in `~/.aws/credentials` or with environment variables.
+See [this guide](http://boto3.readthedocs.io/en/latest/guide/configuration.html) for an explanation of environment variables.

 ## IAM Policies